lichkitsch/old_campaigns/fae/notes.md

 : Daughter of Alder and Maple Danann, princess of the Seelie Court and heiress to the Golden Throne.
 Sorrel likes to scrap and fight and often sneaks away to compete in the Brawl at the Sprawl, a fighting tournament held in the underground market and neutral zone known as the Sprawl.

 Alder Danann
 : CEO of Oberon Electronics, a massive international corporation, and king of the Seelie Court.
+MM: Greed

 Maple Danann
 : Mayor of Paragon City and queen of the Seelie Court.
-Maple is a non-nonsense woman with a harsh-but-fair attitude
+Maple is a non-nonsense woman with a harsh-but-fair attitude.
+MM: Justice